Skip to content

 focusgroup="none"Opt-out: this element and its shadow-inclusive descendants are not considered focusgroup candidates.

-In the following example of a toolbar, a help section opts-out of focusgroup behavior so that any interactive content inside it is bypassed when arrowing among the primary formatting controls.
+In the following example, a help section opts-out of focusgroup behavior so that any interactive content inside it is bypassed when arrowing among the primary formatting controls, but remains reachable via tabbing.

 <div focusgroup="toolbar inline wrap" aria-label="Text formatting">